Copyright © 2010 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 [t19] </EncryptedKey>

-The EncryptedKey
+[t09] The EncryptedKey element

-is similar to the EncryptedData
+is similar to the EncryptedData element except

 that the data encrypted is always a key value.

-The EncryptionMethod
+[t10] The EncryptionMethod is

 the RSA public key algorithm.

-of "John
+[t12] ds:KeyName of "John

 Smith" is a property of the key necessary for decrypting

-(using RSA) the CipherData
+(using RSA) the CipherData.

-[t14]
+[t14] The CipherData's

-is an octet sequence that is
+CipherValue is an octet sequence that is

 processed (serialized, encrypted, and encoded) by a

-referring encrypted object's EncryptionMethod
+referring encrypted object's EncryptionMethod.

-(Note, an EncryptedKey's EncryptionMethod
+(Note, an EncryptedKey's EncryptionMethod is

 the algorithm used to encrypt these octets and does not